 PhD project and plan

 This depends on what is requested in the job advertisement.
-Usually, a PhD fellow position is rooted in a certain (sub-)discipline or thematic area within which the PhD project must be rooted.
+Usually, a PhD fellow position is within in a certain (sub-)discipline or thematic area, and the PhD project must be rooted in this.
 It then falls to the applicant to develop a specific project that complies with the overall requirements.
 In this case, applicants are normally asked to submit a project outline (normally 3-5 pages) that will be later extended to a full project plan.
 Some faculties provide an outline template.

-In some cases, e.g. at the Faculty of Science and Technology, PhD projects are already pre-defined when a PhD fellow position is advertised.
+In some cases, PhD projects are already pre-defined when a PhD fellow position is advertised.
 In this case, you do not need a project outline when applying for a position.
 You just submit the documents specified in the advertisement (e.g. diploma, certificates, publication list).

 In either cases, a full project description will be due three months after your employment commenced.